-$^{^{\}circ}$ As applicants note, although joint control by CSXC and NSC of Conrail as a separately functioning rail system will last ε ,ly until the Division is effected, such joint control, even though transitory, requires approval and authorization under 49 U.S.C.
+9 As applicants note, although joint control by CSXC and NSC of Conrail as a separately functioning rail system will last only until the Division is effected, such joint control, even though transitory, requires approval and authorization under 49 U.S.C.
 11323(a)(5).
 See CSX/NS-18 at 90 & n.14.

-The CRC lines and other assets to be allocated to NYC and PRR include both: (i) those owned by CRC; and also (ii) those not owned by CRC but operated by CRC under leases, trackage rights, and similar arrangements (such arrangements are hereinafter referred to as "Trackage Agreements").
+those owned by CRC; and also (ii) those not owned by CRC but operated by CRC under leases, trackage rights, and similar arrangements (...uch arrangements are hereinafter referred to as "Trackage Agreements").
 Because applicants are concerned that CRC's interests under some of these Trackage Agreements may be subject to limitations on assignability, approval and authorization under 49 U.S.C.
 11323 and 11324 has been sought in order to bring these Trackage Agreements within the scope of the immunizing power of 49 U.S.C.
 11321(a).
 See Norfolk & Western Ry.
 Co. v.
-American Train Dispatchers' Ass n.
-499 U.S. 117 (1991).
+American Train Dispatchers' Ass'n, 499 U.S. 117 (1991).

 As applicants note, the immunizing power of 49 U.S.C.
 11321(a) does not extend to an authorization under 49 U.S.C.
-10901.
+10901